opencog/atomspace/Design-Notes.md

 ### Composition
-Many years ago, there had been proposals for a `ComposeLink`; these were nixed, because the existing infrastructure fo `ExOutLink` could already do function composition (the `PrenexLink` was implemented: it hoists the variable declarations to the front.)
+Many years ago, there had been proposals for a `ComposeLink`; these were nixed, because the existing infrastructure for `ExOutLink` could already do function composition (the `PrenexLink` was implemented: it hoists the variable declarations to the front.)